nus-cs2103-AY2122S1/tp/README.md

 ### Edit a student's information: `edit student`

 Edit a student's information.<br>
-If the student is also present in other modules in TAB, also edit their information in those modules.<br>
+If the student is present in more than one module, edit their information in all modules.<br>
-The identity parameters (module name/student id) must be provided.<br>
+The identity parameter (student id) must be provided.<br>
-At least one optional editable parameter (name/tele handle/email) must be provided, and only provided editable parameters will be changed.<br>
+At least one optional parameter (name/tele handle/email) must be provided, and only provided parameters will be changed.<br>
 If the editable parameters contain the same information as is already present, the edit command will still be executed successfully.<br>
 Student name should only contain alphanumeric characters and spaces, and it should not be blank. <br>
 Student tele handle must start with @, and followed by 5-32 characters containing only alphanumeric characters and the underscore '_'.<br>
 Student email must follow the format specified in the [Parameter summary](#parameter-summary-with-prefix-included) section below.<br>

-Format: `edit student m/<module name> i/<student id> [n/<edited student name>] [t/<edited student tele handle>] [e/<edited student email>]`
+Format: `edit student i/<student id> [n/<edited student name>] [t/<edited student tele handle>] [e/<edited student email>]`

 Examples:
-* `edit student m/CS2103 i/A0123456A n/John Doe`:
+* `edit student i/A0123456A n/John Doe`:
-  * Edit the name of the student with id A0123456A in module CS2103 to John Doe
+  * Edit the name of the student with id A0123456A to John Doe
-* `edit student m/CS2100 i/A0123457A t/@amylee e/amy@u.nus.edu`:
+* `edit student i/A0123457A t/@amylee e/amy@u.nus.edu`:
-  * Edit the tele handle and email of the student with id A0123457A in module CS2100 to @amylee and amy@u.nus.edu respectively
+  * Edit the tele handle and email of the student with id A0123457A to @amylee and amy@u.nus.edu respectively

 ### Delete a student from a specific module: `delete student`

-Delete the specified student from the specified module.
+Delete the specified student from the specified module by providing the module name and the student id.

 Format: `delete student m/<module name> i/<student id>`